Floortime Therapy at ICDL

 ICDL welcomes families from the local area as well as internationally.
 Please contact us at firstname.lastname@example.org or call us at 973-797-9680 if you have any questions or would like more information.
 We look forward to serving you.

-Floortime Consultation and Coaching for Parents (In-person or virtually to anywhere in the world)
+Floortime Consultation and Coaching for Parents (In-person or virtually to anywhere in the world).
+This services helps parents learn how to use Floortime effectively through one-on-one coaching with our experts.

 We serve children, teens, and young adults and/or their parents and caregivers.
 Most of the children are diagnosed with autism or have other developmental challenges, but the services are for all children whether considered neurotypical or neurodiverse.
 The Developmental, Individual-differences, and Relationship-based model (DIR®) is our guiding philosophy to all of the therapy provided at the ICDL Therapy Center.
 We believe every child has incredible potential and through an engaging and respectful process, we can help your child achieve success others may have told you is not possible.